 Interactive Digital Art

 Credits 30 ECTS

 Code ITD-HMVT25-K109

-Entry Requirements -Open to students from all fields. -Multidisciplinary teamwork. -no specific prior knowledge required.
+Entry Requirements -Open to students from all fieldsMultidisciplinary teamworkno specific prior knowledge required.

 Semester Fall Semester

-Method Teaching Methods and Weekly Study Load The teaching methods and study load vary throughout the semester: First Ten Weeks: • Lectures: 8 hours • Guest Lectures: 4 hours • Workshops: 4 hours • Research Project: 26 hours
+Method Teaching Methods and Weekly Study Load The teaching methods and study load vary throughout the semester: First Ten Weeks:

-Second Ten Weeks: Project Supervision: 4 hours Presentations: 4 hours Guest Lectures: 4 hours Research Project: 30 hours

-Academic Guide Exchange 2025-2026 The Hague University of Applied Sciences, 2025
+Lecture(s) Learning outcomes

-Lecture(s) Klaas Jan Mollema (K.J.Mollema@hhs.nl) Learning outcomes Learning Outcome 1 (Assignment Individual) You are able to extrapolate the provided theory to your own interests and societal relevance, enabling you to identify a topic and effectively present it to others.
+Klaas Jan Mollema (K.J.Mollema@hhs.nl)

+Learning Outcome 1 (Assignment | Individual)

+You are able to extrapolate the provided theory to your own interests and societal relevance, enabling you to identify a topic and effectively present it to others.
 This can be done in the form of a lecture, workshop, poster, or other formats, and shared with fellow participants of the minor, instructors, and possibly professionals from the relevant field.

+Learning Objectives:

-Learning Objectives: The student analyzes the material already covered and identifies a complementary topic.
-The student selects an appropriate format for conveying knowledge about the chosen topic.
-Learning Outcome 2 (Portfolio Group) You will research societal events or behaviors and develop an interactive digital installation that responds to them.
+- The student analyzes the material already covered and identifies a complementary topic. - The student selects an appropriate format for conveying knowledge about the chosen topic.

+Learning Outcome 2 (Portfolio | Group)

+You will research societal events or behaviors and develop an interactive digital installation that responds to them.
 Throughout the process, you will maintain a portfolio and write a paper that documents the stages of concept development, prototyping, production, testing, and an evaluation of the installation's effectiveness.

+Learning Objectives:

-Learning Objectives: The student applies a methodical approach to creating an interactive digital installation.
-The student documents the process of concept development.
-The student thoroughly tests their product and refines it based on findings.
-The student investigates whether the interactive digital installation effectively elicits interaction or response from the audience.
-The student writes a (scientific) summary paper that substantiates the process, outcomes, and results.
+- The student applies a methodical approach to creating an interactive digital installation. - The student documents the process of concept development. - The student thoroughly tests their product and refines it based on findings. - The student investigates whether the interactive digital installation effectively elicits interaction or response from the audience. - The student writes a (scientific) summary paper that substantiates the process, outcomes, and results.
 The paper objectively evaluates the audience's response to the installation and how it aligns with the intended effect.

-Learning Outcome 3 (Exhibited Interactive Digital Installation Group) You will create an interactive digital installation that demonstrates a cohesive integration of concept, technical execution, and artistic quality.
+Learning Outcome 3 (Exhibited Interactive Digital Installation | Group)

+You will create an interactive digital installation that demonstrates a cohesive integration of concept, technical execution, and artistic quality.
 The installation will invite the audience to engage in meaningful interaction during an exhibition.

+Learning Objectives:

-Learning Objectives: The student produces a fully functional interactive digital installation.
-The student successfully exhibits the interactive digital installation.
-Recommended or required reading/tools Students are required to have a laptop for accessing course materials and working on research projects.
+- The student produces a fully functional interactive digital installation. - The student successfully exhibits the interactive digital installation.

+Recommended or required reading/tools

+Students are required to have a laptop for accessing course materials and working on research projects.
 All course materials are provided free of charge.

-Materials for the installation Some materials will be made available in consultation with the
+Materials for the installation